IITII/AutoV2ray/README.md

 # AutoV2ray
 > let v2ray configure automatic ( TLS+NGINX+WEB )
+> Just put your site file on `www` dir if you want to use your own site as the web page
+> PHP support is enabled by default

 **[简体中文](https://iitii.github.io/2020/02/08/1/)**

+## Notice
+1. v2ray will use self-signed certificate if you don't give a [dns.he.net](https://dns.he.net) ddns_key and sslPath either
+2. Honestly, I don't recommend the self-signed certificates

 ### Pre-check
 1. A [dns.he.net](http://dns.he.net) Account and at least have one domain on it
-2. A domain on dns.he.net which had configure ddns
 3. A clean linux server
 4. Some basic knowledge of operating Linux

+### Additional
+2. A domain on dns.he.net which had configure ddns

 ### Some presume
 1. Your server ip is: `1.1.1.1`